When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 Through their own legal checks, they’ll be able to let you know how legitimate the buyer appears to be.

-Instead of using an estate agent, it’s possible to sell your house for cash up-front.
+Instead of using an estate agent, it’s possible to sell your house fast for cash up-front.

 Property Solvers is a specialist home buying company that can help you to complete a sale quickly, removing any chain and allowing you greater freedom as a result.